tldraw/tldraw/README.md

 }
 ```

-Asyncs are asyncronous functions.
+Asyncs are asynchronous functions.
 They work like results, but resolve data instead.

 ```ts
 async getCurrentUser(data) {